 Standing at 4'11", he was by all accounts an eccentric, but likeable man, and a keen mimic, who found a home at the Seaton Snook Dramatic and Operatic Society.
 His talent for the spoken word led him to purchase a small tape recorder, on which he recorded readings of news items, songs and poems, for the entertainment of his friends.
 He was in poor health for most of his life, but nonetheless lived to the age of 63.

-Attached to one reel discovered in his effects was an advert for National Oil, which Booth appears to have read word for word:
+Attached to one reel discovered in his effects was an advert for National petroleum, which Booth appears to have read word for word:

 We were alerted to the existence of some music books donated to Hartlepool Library Services possibly by Booth shortly before his death.
 These are mainly anthologies of popular piano pieces, music hall songs, and operatic favourites.
 At the back of three volumes, and on various loose pieces of paper, we found pencil-written manuscripts of what look to be short folk tunes relating to people, places, and events surrounding Seaton Snook.